 An Italian friend explained to me how her mother prepared stuffed peppers: She would freeze the fruits whole after harvest, and then just before serving them she would boil them, seed them, stuff them, and marinate them.

 Freezing peppers without blanching works well; raw peppers don’t soften in the freezer as other vegetables do.
 But my freezer was full, and in any case I didn’t think the peppers would benefit from boiling.
 I wondered if I could pickle the peppers—jar them up sott’aceto—and then, later, simply stuff them.

 Because I didn’t want the peppers to turn out too sour, I used a light pickling solution, with more water than vinegar.
 I left most of the peppers whole, without slitting them, although for the sake of comparison I seeded one pintful.
-I poured the liquid hot over the peppers, but I did not process the jars, because in my experience processing makes peppers soft.
-Then I stored the jars in the refrigerator, although because I’d sterilized the jars before filling them and they had sealed well, pantry storage would have been adequate.
+I poured the liquid hot over the peppers, and waited a minute or two for the liquid to penetrate the whole peppers before topping off each jar.
+But I did not process the jars, because in my experience processing makes peppers soft.
+Instead, I stored the jars in the refrigerator, although because I’d sterilized the jars before filling them and they had sealed well, pantry storage would have been adequate.

 Three and a half months later, on Christmas Eve, I opened a quart jar of the peppers, stuffed them with prosciutto and cheese, and marinated them in the refrigerator overnight.
 About a week ago, I did the same with the rest, except that this time I stuffed some of them with a tuna filling.